konczyk/actsim/README.md

-# ADS-B Filter
+# ACTsim

-Tiny, scalable ADS-B filter with a near constant false positive ratio and pruning of old data.
+Simple ACT simulator including a scalable ADS-B filter with a near constant false positive ratio and pruning of old data.

 ## Usage